 In assessing the level of Consensus, we would have each Constituency, Stakeholder Group and Advisory Committee (as applicable) registering support (or lack thereof) for a Recommendation.
-Full Consensus is, of course, unanimous.
-I think I would find it difficult to describe a Recommendation as having “Consensus” support if there is more than one group indicating non-support.
-(There might be a case for Consensus designation if one Stakeholder Group and one Supporting Organization indicated non-support.)
-In reality, I see little chance for this scenario.
+Full Consensus is, of course, unanimous, while Consensus is “a position where only a small minority disagrees, but most agree.”
+I think I would find it difficult to describe a Recommendation as having “Consensus” support if there is more than one Group indicating non-support.